ahmedalhulaibi/ahmedalhulaibi/src/routes/blog/go-context-misuse.md

 The definition of request-scoped is often stretched to **anything needed to process this request.** My personal pet peeve is seeing it used for dependency injection.

-I have learned the hard way (not by choice) to **avoid using `context.Context` for dependency injection and shared state that alters behaviour.**
+I have learned the hard way to **avoid using `context.Context` for dependency injection and shared state that alters behaviour.**

 Using `context.Context` as a dependency injection and/or shared state object is confusing for maintainers and consumers of a package.
 In my experience this results in the following side effects: